 Over to you

-Buying a new house, especially the first house can be exciting and therefore it’s natural to get carried away with budget, unit size, location and features of the house.
+Buying a new house, especially the first house can be exciting and therefore it’s natural to get carried away with a budget, unit size, location and features of the house.
 But, just remember that it’s a big financial decision that you are taking, so the decision must be rational and based on your financial standing and real needs.

 Going overboard with respect to purchase price and luxury is a common phenomenon and therefore you should think through well, consider everything that matters and then take a call.
-I have already discussed about a few of the most important and crucial things that you may like to consider, such as:
+I have already discussed a few of the most important and crucial things that you may like to consider, such as:

 - Checking for approvals and sanctions

-- Neighborhood and location of the property
+- Neighbourhood and location of the property

 - Your current and future lifestyle